March 1, 2023

 5. Self-control of one's own learning success

-We would like to structure our tips for the successful implementation of self-directed learning based on these five points.
+We would like to structure our tips for the successful implementation of self-directed learning around these five points.
 Let's start with goal setting:

-1. Set goals in the self-directed learning process
+1. Setting goals in the self-directed learning process

 Goal setting is an essential component of self-directed learning.
-For your employees to learn effectively, they must first be clear about what they would like or need to learn.
-Therefore, clearly defined goals are particularly important.
-Only then can learners pursue the intended goal.
+In order for your employees to learn effectively, they must first be clear about what they want or need to learn.
+Therefore, well-defined goals are particularly important.
+Only then can learners pursue the desired goal.
 The following questions may help:

 • What do I want to learn in this course?

-• Why do I want to learn something on this topic?
+• Why do I want to learn something about this topic?

 • When is the best time for me to learn?